stoplightio/spectral/docs/reference/openapi-rules.md

 **Recommended:** No

-## oas3
+## OpenAPI v3-only

-These OpenAPI v3.0-only rules can be loaded with `extends: "spectral:oas3"` and include all the oas rules.
+These rules will only be applied to OpenAPI v3.0 documents.

-### api-servers
+### oas3-api-servers

 OpenAPI `servers` must be present and non-empty array.